 IKBKG is the gene's official symbol.
 The IKBKG gene is also known by other names, listed below.

-Within cells, the IKBKG protein interacts with two enzymes, IKK-alpha and IKK-beta, to activate nuclear factor-kappa-B. The activated factor then moves into the nucleus and binds to DNA.
+The IKBKG protein plays a regulatory role in the IKK complex.
+Once the IKBKG protein is turned on (activated), it activates the other proteins in the complex, which in turn activates and releases nuclear factor-kappa-B. The activated factor then moves into the nucleus and binds to DNA.
 Nuclear factor-kappa-B regulates the activity of multiple genes, including genes that control the body's immune responses and inflammatory reactions.
-It also protects the cell from certain signals that would otherwise cause it to self-destruct (undergo apoptosis).
+Nuclear factor-kappa-B also appears to play a role in the signaling pathway that is critical for the formation of ectodermal tissues including the skin, hair, teeth, and sweat glands.
+In addition, it protects the cell from certain signals that would otherwise cause it to self-destruct (undergo apoptosis).

-More than 30 mutations in the IKBKG gene have been identified in people with incontinentia pigmenti.
+More than 30 mutations in the IKBKG gene have been identified in people with incontinentia pigmenti, a condition characterized by skin, teeth, and nail abnormalities as well as vision loss and hair loss.
 The most common mutation, a complex rearrangement that deletes some genetic material from the IKBKG gene, accounts for more than 80 percent of all cases of the condition.
 This mutation probably leads to the production of an abnormally small, nonfunctional version of the IKBKG protein.
 Other people with incontinentia pigmenti have mutations that prevent the production of any IKBKG protein.
 Without this protein, nuclear factor-kappa-B cannot be activated.
 Cells without active nuclear factor-kappa-B are more sensitive to signals that trigger them to self-destruct.
 The resulting abnormal cell death likely leads to the signs and symptoms of incontinentia pigmenti.

 Several mutations in the IKBKG gene have been found to cause a rare form of osteopetrosis with an X-linked pattern of inheritance.
 Researchers often refer to this condition as OL-EDA-ID, an acronym derived from each of the major features of the disorder.
-In addition to the abnormally dense bones characteristic of osteopetrosis, OL-EDA-ID is associated with abnormal swelling caused by a buildup of fluid (lymphedema) and a condition called anhydrotic ectodermal dysplasia that affects the skin, hair, teeth, and sweat glands.
-Affected individuals also have a malfunctioning immune system (immunodeficiency), which allows severe, recurrent infections to develop.
+In addition to the abnormally dense bones characteristic of osteopetrosis, OL-EDA-ID is associated with abnormal swelling caused by a buildup of fluid (lymphedema) and anhidrotic ectodermal dysplasia, which affects the skin, hair, teeth, and sweat glands.
+Affected individuals also have immune deficiency, which allows severe, recurrent infections to develop.

-The mutations responsible for OL-EDA-ID impair the normal function of the IKBKG protein, which reduces activation of nuclear factor-kappa-B. These changes disrupt certain signaling pathways within immune cells, resulting in immunodeficiency.
-It is unclear how IKBKG mutations lead to the other features of OL-EDA-ID, although the signs and symptoms are likely caused by abnormal nuclear factor-kappa-B signaling in other types of cells.
+The mutations responsible for OL-EDA-ID impair the normal function of the IKBKG protein, which reduces activation of nuclear factor-kappa-B. These changes disrupt certain signaling pathways within immune cells and cells that form ectodermal tissues, resulting in immunodeficiency and incomplete development of tissues of the ectoderm.
+It is unclear how IKBKG mutations lead to the other features of OL-EDA-ID, although the signs and symptoms are likely caused by abnormal nuclear factor-kappa-B signaling in other types of cells, including bone forming cells.

-IKBKG mutations also account for some cases of a condition known as X-linked susceptibility to mycobacterial disease.
+IKBKG gene mutations also account for some cases of a condition known as X-linked susceptibility to mycobacterial disease.
 People with this condition have an increased risk of infection with forms of bacteria called mycobacteria.
-Some of these foreign invaders do not cause disease in healthy people but can cause lung disease and other medical problems in those with an increased susceptibility to infection.
+Some of these foreign invaders are described as "opportunistic" organisms because they do not cause illness in people with a normal immune system.
 Another type of mycobacterium causes tuberculosis, a respiratory disease that can be serious or life-threatening.
-The IKBKG mutations responsible for X-linked susceptibility to mycobacterial disease alter the structure of the IKBKG protein.
+The IKBKG gene mutations responsible for X-linked susceptibility to mycobacterial disease alter the structure of the IKBKG protein.
 The defective protein disrupts certain signaling pathways within immune cells, which prevents the immune system from defending the body effectively against mycobacterial infection.